Sports Envoy

 • 2019 – Costa Rica

 White was a member of the U.S. Women’s National Team during her playing career.
 She earned 18 caps with the U.S. WNT from 2006-2010 and was an alternate for the 2008 U.S. Olympic Team.
-She had a six year professional career that too k her to play professionally in Sweden with Balinge and AIK as well as in the WPS for Sky Blue FC, Magic Jack and Atlanta Beat, where she won a WPS Championship during her career.
-White was an two-time All-American who won three (3) ACC Titles and one (1) NCAA National Championship in her career at the University of North Carolina.
+She had a six year professional career that took her to play professionally in Sweden with Balinge and AIK, where she was named Uppland Forward of the Year.
+White was also a 1st round draft pick of the WPS and played for Sky Blue FC, Magic Jack and Atlanta Beat during her time in the league where she won a WPS Championship in 2009.
+White was an two-time All-American who won three (3) ACC Titles and one (1) NCAA National Championship in her career at the University of North Carolina – Chapel Hill.

-White is currently an assistant coach and video analyst with the US Virgin Islands Men’s Senior National Team.
-White was the Head Coach of the USA U16 Girls National Team, as well as, working extensively as an assistant for the USA’s U14, U15 and U17 World Cup National Teams during the past 3 years.
-White had a brief stint as Head Coach at Xavier University prior to coaching on the National Team and was also the head coach at the University of Wisconsin-Green Bay and was an Assistant at the University of Oklahoma and Texas Tech.
-White currently holds her USSF A-Senior coaching license and is a candidate for her UEFA coaching licensing.
+White was formerly the Head Coach of the USA U16 Girls National Team, as well as, working extensively as an assistant for the USA’s U14, U15 and U17 World Cup National Teams from 2014-2018.
+She has also served as an assistant coach and video analyst with the US Virgin Islands Men’s Senior National Team.
+White had collegiate head coaching stints as Head Coach of Xavier University and the University of Wisconsin-Green Bay, while also serving as an Assistant at the University of Oklahoma and Texas Tech.
+White currently holds her USSF A-Senior coaching license and her UEFA B License from the Welsh Association.

 Siri Mullinix